 OUTREACH

-Annual events hosted by MELC include the Farhat J. Ziadeh Distinguished Lectureship in Arab and Islamic Studies and the Hooshang Afrassiabi Distinguished Lectureship in Persian Studies.
-These lecture series bring renowned speakers from around the world to speak to MELC students and the greater University of Washington community.
-Additional lectures and cultural presentations are supported by the Turkish Studies Endowment, the Hebrew Bible and Ancient Near East Fund, and the Friends of Persian Studies Fund.
+Annual events include the Farhat J. Ziadeh Distinguished Lectureship in Arab and Islamic Studies, the Hooshang Afrassiabi Distinguished Lectureship in Persian and Iranian Studies, and the Walter G. Andrews Memorial Lecture Series.
+Additional lectures and cultural presentations are supported by the Turkish Studies Endowment, the Hebrew Bible and Ancient Near East Fund, the Ravani Endowment, and the Friends of Persian Studies Fund.

 FACULTY